chanshiyucx/blog/journal/004-interview-simulation.md

 I actually handle pressure quite well.
 I focus on three things: what's most important, using what we have, and clear communication.

 First, I work with the team to decide what features we must deliver and what can wait.
-At my last job, when we had a tight deadline for a feature, I built the basic functions first, then added extra features later.
+When we had a tight deadline for a feature, I built the basic functions first, then added extra features later.

 Second, I tell people about problems early, not at the last minute.
 If we need to change the plan, I explain the options clearly.